 A former student of Ann McGuirk, Rachel is excited to begin her second year of teaching at McGuirk Music.
 After completing her grade 8 Conservatory piano with Ann, Rachel studied under Martha Hill Duncan, receiving her grade 10 practical certificate.
 While completing her undergraduate studies at Queen’s University (BScH, major biochemistry, minor music), she studied ARCT piano repertoire under Dina Namer.
 She is currently completing her final year of the Queen’s Concurrent Education program.
 Rachel has returned to study with Martha Hill Duncan to complete her ARCT qualifications.
 In addition to piano, Rachel has also completed her grade 8 voice qualifications and continues to study voice and vocal pedagogy with Molly Luhta.
 She has successfully performed for many years in the Kiwanis Music Festival in both piano and voice, she has been invited to perform in the Kiwanis Highlights Concert and has competed at the Provincial level in Musical Theatre.
 She has been the assistant director for the Odessa Children’s Choir Program (OCCP) for the past three years and enjoys sharing her knowledge of music with those around her.
 We are happy that she will be returning in September 2019.

 Tyson graduated with distinction from the Music and Digital Media Program of St. Lawrence College in 2016, studying under mentors Dr. Adrienne Shannon, Dr. Joy Innis and vocal teacher Barbara Szarek.
 His main foci during school were in theory, music analysis and voice.
 As an active musician since 2008, Tyson performs at many venues across Ontario revered for his stage presence and musicianship.
 He has worked with the guitar for the past 18 years and teaches pop genres to beginner and intermediate players.
-Tyson also offers ukulele and mandolin lessons.
+Tyson also offers ukulele lessons.
 We are happy that Tyson will be returning to McGuirk Music for his 3rd year September 2019.